Wang-Yifan-1997/Dams/README.md

 ## Other Random Thoughts — Not To-Do Tasks

 1. What model should we have in mind?
-2. What is the cost of dams — financial cost, other environmental costs, other indirect costs?
+2. The cost of dams — financial cost, other environmental costs, other indirect costs?
 3. We might be able to find the follow-up investment for dams (from government procurement data).
 Then we will see when the government chooses to renew the dam, which somewhat speaks to the Rust (1987) optimal stopping / dynamic discrete choice literature, but placed in an environmental economics context, which is another way to make this paper popular
 4. Dams are a form of government intervention.
 Why do we need government intervention?
 Why can the market not solve it?
 If the benefit-to-cost ratio is larger than 1, then let's say there is a big company that can charge people money and then build a dam.
 This market would exist if there were no market failure.
 Of course in the real world there are a lot of things going on, but in this hypothetical thought experiment, what is the market failure that prevents it from happening?
 5. What is the optimal allocation of dams?
 What drives the optimality?
 There needs to be some clear tradeoff.
 This optimality is determined both by spatial optimality and time optimality
 6. How does the government decide to build a dam?
 There must be a decision rule
 7. Why do we stop building dams?
 Is it because benefits are smaller than costs, or political concerns, or other things?
-8. Complementarity is currently a small section of Question 4, but is itself an interesting question that might need more attention.
-It would be good to frame the paper around complementarity, and therefore dam construction can be seen as a big push from one low equilibrium to a high equilibrium (poverty trap story and big push, which is commonly used to justify industrial policy)